IBE160/SG-Slitne/docs/ux-design-specification.md

 - Suggestion acceptance rate
 - Rate of privacy opt-ins (Cloud Mode)
 - Frequency of undo after Accept/Reject

+These metrics map directly to the product success criteria in the brief: useful AI output, smooth performance, and correct sync (if enabled).

 ## Deliverables for handoff
 - `ux-color-themes.html` — color tokens, typographic scale.